 #FauxFilter Luminous Matte Review #2: Chinea

-Who: Chinea Rodriguez, news writer
+Who: Chinea Rodriguez, freelance fashion and beauty writer

 Skin type/concerns: Combination, hyperpigmentation